andersganander/record_store/README.md

 - Photo on HOME page and CONTACT page by Adrian Korte on Unsplash
 - Photo on RECORDS page by Mick Haupt on Unsplash
 - Photo in header on all pages by Samuel Regan-Asante on Unsplash
+- Photos on covers on the RECORDS page were taken by the site owner.

 #### Fonts and icons
 - Dymo Font Ivers (used om the CONTACT page) from (https://www.fonts4free.net/dymo-font-invers-font.html